nvim-neo-tree/neo-tree.nvim/CONTRIBUTING.md

 ## Branching

-The default branch is et to the current major version to make it simple for end users visiting the repo.
+The default branch is set to the current major version to make it simple for end users visiting the repo.
 Pull Requests, however, should go to the `main` branch.
 After a short testing period, it will be merged to the current release branch.